Jani-Instrive/Jani-Instrive/README.md

 I have been learning coding since October 2021.
-Masai has given me the training over MERN Stack web development where I learned HTML, CSS, JavaScript, Node.js, Express, React, Redux and also got the working of Github.
+Masai has given me the training over web development where I learned HTML, CSS, JavaScript, React, Redux and also got the working of Github.
 I am curious to learn new technologies which can develop the world to be sustainable one for the future.

 <img src="./thoughtworks-gif_dribbble-readme-photo.gif" height=290px align="right" />